Fairness in Ranking: A Survey: Preliminaries and notation

 \subsection{Score-based ranking}

 Formally, we are given a set $\candidateSet{}$ of candidates; each candidate is described by a set of features $\featureSet$ and a score attribute $\score{}$.
-Additionally we are given a set of sensitive attributes $\sensFeatSet \subseteq \featureSet$, which are categorical, denoting membership of a candidate in demographic groups.\footnote{While some sensitive attributes like age or degree of disability may be drawn from a continuous domain, we are not aware of any approaches that represent them as such, and so will assume that sensitive attributes are categorical in the remainder of this survey.} A sensitive attribute $\sensAttr \in \sensFeatSet$ may be binary, with one of the values (\eg $\sensAttr=1$ or $\sensAttr=\val{female}$, as in Figure~\ref{fig:admissions}) denoting membership in a minority or historically disadvantaged group (often called ``protected group'') and with the other value (\eg $\sensAttr=0$ or $\sensAttr=\val{male}$) denoting membership in a majority or privileged group.
+Additionally we are given a set of sensitive attributes $\sensFeatSet \subseteq \featureSet$, which are categorical, denoting membership of a candidate in demographic groups.
+Sensitive attributes like age or degree of disability may be drawn from a continuous domain, and several fairness-in-classification methods for continuous sensitive attributes have been proposed~\cite{grari2019fairnessaware,pmlr-v97-mary19a}.
+However, we are not aware of any work of this kind that applies to fairness in ranking, and so will assume that sensitive attributes are categorical in the remainder of this survey.
+A sensitive attribute $\sensAttr \in \sensFeatSet$ may be binary, with one of the values (\eg $\sensAttr=1$ or $\sensAttr=\val{female}$, as in Figure~\ref{fig:admissions}) denoting membership in a minority or historically disadvantaged group (often called ``protected group'') and with the other value (\eg $\sensAttr=0$ or $\sensAttr=\val{male}$) denoting membership in a majority or privileged group.
 Alternatively, a sensitive attribute may take on three or more values, for example, to represent ethnicity or (non-binary) gender identity of candidates.

 A \e{ranking} $\btau$ is a permutation over the candidates in $\candidateSet{}$.
 Letting $n = \left| \candidateSet{} \right|$, we denote by $\btau = \ranking{\lst{\tau}}$ a ranking that places candidate $\tau_i$ at rank $i$.
 We denote by $\btau(i)$ the candidate at rank $i$, and by $\btau^{-1}(a)$ the rank of candidate $a$ in $\btau$.
 We are often interested in a sub-ranking of $\btau$ containing its best-ranked $k$ elements, for some integer $k \leq n$; this sub-ranking is called the top-$k$ and is denoted $\btau_{1\ldots k}$.
 For example, given a ranking $\btau=\angs{b,c,d,e,f,k,l,o}$, $\btau(3)=d$, $\btau^{-1}(l)=7$, and the top-$4$ is $\btau_{1\ldots 4}=\angs{b,c,d,e}$.